Canada Development Investment Corporation: History

 CDEV was incorporated under the Canada Business Corporations Act in 1982 and was initially intended to be a temporary entity, with legislation passed in 1998 directing the corporation's mandate to be focussed solely on orderly dissolution and divestment of its holdings.
 However, the Government of Canada announced in 2007 that CDEV would continue operations.

 Owned in full by the Crown and managed by a Toronto-based board of directors, CDEV is accountable to the Parliament of Canada through the Minister of Finance.
 Any changes in corporate structure or purchases of new assets must be directed by the King-in-Council.

 Holdings

 As of 2021, CDEV's current holdings consist of four subsidiary companies: Canada Hibernia Holding Corporation (manages the Government of Canada's 8.5% interest in the Hibernia oil field), Canada Eldor Inc. (manages remaining obligations of Eldorado Resources), Canada TMP Finance Limited (holding company for purchase and financing of Trans Mountain pipeline; 100% owner of Trans Mountain Corporation which manages the pipeline), and Canada Enterprise Emergency Funding Corporation (administers the Large Employer Emergency Financing Facility, a federal COVID-19 financial aid program for large Canadian businesses).
+In 2023, a new subsidiary, the Canada Innovation Corporation, was incorporated, which is to be implemented in 2026 or 2027.

 In 2009, the corporation also, through its subsidiary 7176384 Canada Inc., purchased 7.9% of General Motors.